-Boarding for up to two weeks can be provided during evaluation if necessary.
+If necessary, boarding for up to two weeks may be provided during evaluation.
 If the animal is deemed not likely to be trainable or, a danger to the community, the dog will be returned to the owner.
 If the owner refuses to take the dog back, or if the owner has abandoned or was abusive to the dog, VIPP will find an appropriate placement.

 If the animal is deemed trainable, VIPP will use resources available in the form of volunteers and training programs to help make the dog adoptable.

-If a dog is found to be dangerous due to aggression after relinquished to VIPP, the dog will be immediately removed from the foster home and professionally kenneled.
-At this time VIPP dog volunteers will have 15 days to assess the situation and make a recommendation to the BOD.
+If a dog is found to be dangerous due to aggression after surrendered to VIPP, the dog will be immediately removed from the foster home and professionally kenneled.
+At this time VIPP dog volunteers will have 15 days to assess the situation and make a recommendation to the Board of Directors.

-VIPP would like to have a copy of the medical records on the relinquished animal and a description of the animals personality and history.
+VIPP would like to have a copy of the medical records on the surrendered animal and a description of the animals personality and history.
 Our volunteers need this information to help find the best possible home.
 If your cat was raised around dogs or children, VIPP wants to know that.
 If your animal has trouble getting along with other animals and wants to be an only "child", we need that information too.
-Complete this form when relinquishing a dog

-Anything that will help us place the animal in the right home.
-If you are able to make a donation to support your relinquished animal's care - VIPP appreciates that very much.
+Please include anything that will help us place the animal in the right home.
+If you are able to make a donation to support your surrendered animal's care - VIPP appreciates that very much.

-As a “No Kill” organization, Vashon Island Pet Protectors also known as VIPP will accept, care for, and re-home Vashon Island dogs and cats.
+As a “No Kill” organization, Vashon Island Pet Protectors will accept, care for, and re-home Vashon Island dogs and cats.
 No animal in our care will be euthanized due to lack of space, age, or treatable medical condition.